awsdocs/amazon-migrationhub-user-guide/doc_source/doing-more.md

 ### Tracking when you migrate without performing discovery<a name="updates-tracking-wt-no-disco"></a>

 If you did not perform discovery with an AWS discovery tool, then Migration Hub will add a server that corresponds with the migration update to the servers list and automatically map the update to the server\.
 You can group servers as applications and then start tracking the migration on the application’s details page in the **Migrate** section of the console\.
-For more information, see [](migrate-wt-migrate.md#migrate-wt-group-as-applications) and [Track the status of your migrations in Migration Hub](migrate-wt-track.md)\.
+For more information, see [Step 3: Group servers as applications](migrate-wt-migrate.md#migrate-wt-group-as-applications) and [Track the status of your migrations in Migration Hub](migrate-wt-track.md)\.

 ### Troubleshooting and manually mapping migration updates<a name="updates-tracking-wt-troubleshooting"></a>